Snomn123/Nexus/CONTRIBUTING.md

 # Contributing to Nexus

-Thank you for your interest in contributing to Nexus!
-This document provides guidelines and information for contributors.
+This document provides guidelines for contributing to Nexus.

-## 🎯 Getting Started
+## Getting Started

 ### Prerequisites
 - Node.js 18+